Nalla Thanka: Development

 The success of Tamil operas based on the folk tale of Nalla Thanka in Kerala prompted Vaidyaratnam P. S. Varier to script a Malayalam drama based on the same story.
 He then authored the musical opera Nalla Thanka, for the drama troupe Kottakkal Paramasiva Vilasam.
 The drama became very popular in Kerala.

 After the failure of their first feature film Vellinakshatram (1949), K. V. Koshy and Kunchacko were in deep debt.
-They decided to produce another feature film to recover the costs of Vellinakshatram.
+They decided to produce another feature film to recoup their losses.
 They decided to adopt the drama into a film as it was already popular and was a guaranteed success.
-Kunchacko mortgaged all his land and sold his jewellery to complete the film.
+Kunchacko mortgaged all his land and sold the family's jewellery to complete the film.
 The screenplay and dialogues were written by Muthukulam Raghavan Pillai.
 The screenplay followed the stage play with just a few minor changes.
 The film was shot in Udaya Studios.
 A. Shanmugham and P. K. Madhavan Nair were the cinematographers, V. Dakshinamoorthy was the composer and the film was edited by S. Williams.

 Casting

-Thresiamma had earlier done a dance in Udaya's first film Vellinakshatram.
+Thresiamma (Miss Kumari) had earlier done a dance in Udaya's first film Vellinakshatram.
 Struck by her appearance and screen presence Kunchacko and Koshy cast her in the title role.
 She was rechristened Miss Kumari on the sets of the film.
 Augustine Joseph, the founder of the Udaya Kerala Natana Kala Samithi was asked to play the main lead.
 He had already established himself as a matinee idol in Kerala through his music operas based on Biblical and Mythological stories.
 Vaikom Mani had previously acted in various Tamil films.
 Kunchacko cast him due to his popularity in Tamil Nadu.